jc1122/portfolio_management/memory-bank/progress.md

 - Captured 258 LSE multi-currency ETFs as explicit currency overrides and surfaced two empty price files (`HSON.US`, `WPS.UK`) for remediation.
 - Enhanced `scripts/prepare_tradeable_data.py` with configurable LSE currency handling, deeper file-level validation (duplicate dates, non-positive closes, missing/zero volume), a `data_flags` column in the match report, and automatic skipping/pruning of empty Stooq exports.
 - Classified zero-volume issues into low/moderate/high/critical severities, regenerated the tradeable match report, and wrote `data/metadata/tradeable_data_flags.csv` to spotlight the 29 critical and 170 high-risk LSE listings alongside lower-severity U.S. blips—currently treated as warnings only, not filters.
-- Benchmarked and promoted a pandas-based price-file summarizer (C-engine, selective column loads) to replace the manual CSV parser by default, logging warnings when the legacy path is used and measuring ~5 % average speedup over the fallback on 500-file batches.
+- Benchmarked and promoted a pandas-based price-file summarizer (C-engine, selective column loads) to replace the manual CSV parser by default, measuring ~5 % average speedup over the legacy fallback on 500-file batches prior to its removal.
+- Removed the legacy CSV fallbacks (summarizer, tradeable loaders, report writers, price exporter) in favour of a single pandas-backed implementation; validated behaviour parity on a 1,000-file sample while documenting the moderate runtime increase.

 ## Outstanding Work
 - Assemble the tradable asset list and broker fee schedule to inform backtest assumptions.